 Looking for Outdoor Fireplace ideas check our Portfolio Today!

-- Fire pits: They can be small or fairly imposing in size and wood burning or gas driven.
-Fire pits have steadily gained in popularity over the past decade because they make a compelling centrepiece for night time socializing.
+- Fire pits: They can be small or fairly imposing in size and wood-burning or gas.
+Fire pits have steadily gained in popularity over the past decade because they make a compelling centerpiece for nighttime socializing.

 - Fire bowls: Sometimes called fire pots they’re a smaller version of the fire pit and tend to serve a more purely decorative function than their larger cousins.